StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/share-an-attachment-case-alert.md

-# How to Share an Attachment from a Case or an Alert
+# Share an Attachment from a Case or an Alert

 This topic provides step-by-step instructions for sharing an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) from a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.